leg100/otf/docs/cli.md

 !!! note
     `terraform login` has a bug wherein it ignores the port when opening a browser.
 If you have included a port, e.g. `localhost:8080`, then you'll need to fix the URL in the browser address bar accordingly.

-!!! note
-    Functionality is presently limited, restricted to a subset of what is available via the web app.